guan7/academic-kickstart/content/authors/admin/_index.md

 - icon: github
   icon_pack: fab
   link: https://github.com/guan7
+- icon: cv
+  icon_pack: ai
+  link: files/cv.pdf

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
--icon: cv
+#-icon: cv
-  icon_pack: ai
+#  icon_pack: ai
-  link: files/cv.pdf
+#  link: static/files/cv.pdf